rixx/books.rixx.de/src/reviews/eugene-t-gendlin/focusing.md

 6. Accept the answers you find, without judgement.
 You can always decide to disagree with them later, but you have to accept them without judgement first.

-The first step is a bit like unfocused meditation, maybe even metta meditation.
+The first step is a bit like unfocused meditation or metta meditation.
 I liked the question "How would my body feel if this problem was somehow solved?" as an entrypoint to exploring a problem.
 The other steps are more focused meditation, and all involve being calm, slightly distanced, and taking some time (at least half a minute or a minute) of waiting for answers to show up.
 Not terribly exciting, and worse for the fact that it sees itself as more of a therapy